TristanBlus/dem_coreg/docs/install_guide_for_beginers.md

 # Python/Bash Beginner's guide to dem_coreg

-The demcoreg README.md provides a basic overview of installation and usage for users with basic Python, bash, and git/github proficiency.
+The dem_coreg README.md provides a basic overview of installation and usage for users with basic Python, bash, and git/github proficiency.
 This document is intended to provide additional support for new users of these tools, who often need to co-register two DEMs for a relatively limited application, without all of the advanced options.

 ## Operating System
-- The intructions below are for a \*nix machine (Linux or Mac OS X).
+- The intructions below are for a \*nix machine (Linux).
 - For Windows, we reccomend that you install [Ubuntu subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and then follow the instructions below.
 Since you're using a linux subsystem, you want to use miniconda for linux in the first installation step (not Windows).

 ## Installation